The 7 best stand mixers - from the 20 that our bakers tested

 Reasons to avoid

-My good friend and professional Artisan Baker, Melissa Jackson, told me “we (professional bakers) all buy the KitchenAid Artisan Pro.
-You don’t get a motor as robust as the KitchenAid’s that comes with a sturdy body and large capacity too.
-I’ve burnt out more than my fair share of stand mixers and KitchenAid’s are the only ones that have stood the test of time for me.”
+My good friend and professional artisan baker, Melissa Jackson, put it simply: “We bakers all buy the KitchenAid Artisan Pro.
+You don’t get a motor as robust as a KitchenAid’s, with a sturdy body and large capacity too.
+I’ve burnt out more than my fair share of stand mixers, and KitchenAids are the only ones that have stood the test of time for me.”

-With Melissa’s advice in mind, I took the Artisan Pro to my kitchen for a spin (whisk, mix, and knead) and it proved that KitchenAid are the experts when it comes to balance.
-This is the biggest, most powerful domestic model you could buy, just teetering on the edge of becoming commercial.
-It has a half speed setting for gently folding in delicate ingredients and I made some huge (and flawless) batches of bread dough, cakes, cookies, and whipped cream.
-The only difference between this and industrial models that I've used before is how attractive it is.
-It is a KitchenAid, after all.
+With Melissa’s advice in mind, I took the Artisan Pro to my kitchen for a spin (whisk, mix, and knead) it proved exactly what KitchenAid does best: balance.
+This is the biggest, most powerful domestic model you could buy — just teetering on the edge commercial.
+The ingenious half speed setting folds delicate ingredients together with a touch more gentle than most people.

 You can find out more in my review of the KitchenAid Artisan 6.6-litre Stand Mixer (there's also a smaller 5.6-litre KitchenAid that I've reviewed too.)